inputsh/awesome-linux/CONTRIBUTING.md

 ## Distributions section

 There will be no more distributions added to this section.
 For the sake of keeping this list short, only top 10 distributions from Distrowatch's list [for the last 12 months](http://distrowatch.com/dwres.php?resource=popularity) will be included.
-Also, to avoid personal opinions about them, the first paragraph from their Wikipedia pages are copied.
-If you think they're outdated or short, please go to their Wikipedia web page, edit the first paragraph and let me know.
+Also, to avoid personal opinions about them, the Distrowatch descriptions are copied.
+If you think they're outdated or short, please contact Distrowatch and let me know.

 ## Learning Resources section